Why Should You Care?

 Title IX training is available for students, faculty and staff through West Virginia University.
 The in-person training sessions provide education on individuals’ rights under Title IX and resources that are available both on- and off-campus.
 Additionally, conversations on sexual assault, power-based personal violence, consent, and prevention efforts are facilitated.

-To host an in-person Title IX training, or if you have any questions regarding Title IX at West Virginia University, contact one of the Title IX Education Specialists:
+If you have any questions regarding Title IX at West Virginia University, please contact our Senior Title IX Education Specialist:

 Other related trainings are also available for West Virginia University faculty and staff:

 - Harassment and Hostile Work Environment Prevention Training